krmena8215/pizza42-auth0-challenge/README.md

 - Email verification before sensitive operations
 - Secure credential storage in Auth0

-## Demo Flow
+## Demo Flow (Live at https://52.90.154.69:3000)

-1. User visits Pizza 42 ordering app
+1. **Visit the live Pizza42 app** at https://52.90.154.69:3000
-2. Login with email/password or Google
+2. **Login** with email/password (or create new account)
-3. Email verification required for new users
-4. Browse pizza menu and place orders
+3. **Place Orders**: Select pizza type and size, submit order
+4. **View Order History**: Check your profile to see all previous orders
-5. Orders saved to user profile and accessible in future sessions
+5. **Persistent Storage**: Orders are saved in Auth0 user metadata

+### Test Credentials
+You can create a new account or use the sign-up flow to test the complete experience.

+### Features Verified Working:
+- ✅ Auth0 authentication and token validation
+- ✅ Pizza order placement via secure API
+- ✅ Order history retrieval from Auth0 user metadata
+- ✅ Proper JWT scopes and audience validation
+- ✅ HTTPS deployment with Auth0 SPA SDK compliance

 ---